Updated April 2022

 - Make sure to receive a confirmation that your application and reference letters have been received, ideally before the deadline.

-Now if you are that person who found out about Fulbright awards just weeks before the application is due, don’t despair.
-If you are highly organized, it’s possible to cram these tasks into a small window of time.
+By following these ProFellow tips, you’ll be sure to create a stellar application while giving yourself plenty of breathing room.
+But if you’re that person who found out about the Fulbright Awards just weeks before the application is due, don’t despair.
+If you’re highly organized, it’s possible to cram these tasks into a small window of time.
 With organizational skills and optimism, anything is possible!

 Read more Fulbright application tips: